OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 ## Philosophy

 The entire point, from the very beginning of ZenCrepes development, was not to create another tool with a mix between secret sauce and GitHub data.
-I wanted to base the entire application over GitHub's data model with no external data.
+I wanted to base the entire application over GitHub's data model without dependencies to external data.
 The point was not to create another Agile tool, but to provide a solution to some of GitHub limitations when dealing with Agile project management.

-Making this application client-side only was a good way to ensure no dependencies were created but it might not be a sustainable model, due to the UX challenges it creates around refreshing data.
+Making this application client-side only was a good way to ensure limit the possibility to add dependencies, but it might not be a sustainable model due to the UX challenges it creates around refreshing data.

-Aside from refreshing data, there are also a couple of elements I’m not super happy with, for example, points using points requires specifically formatted labels, same for the agile board (although ZenCrepes will be moving towards support for GitHub projects).
+Aside from refreshing data, there are also a couple of elements I’m not super happy with, for example, using points requires specifically formatted labels, same for the agile board (although ZenCrepes will be moving towards support for GitHub projects).

 # What’s next?

 I am honestly not sure yet how the app will evolve from there.
 The initial reason for building ZenCrepes was to give me a better view over GitHub issues and I feel it reached that point and is now a usable tool.

-But during the process, lots of shortcuts were taken (for example, ZenCrepes doesn’t have tests), many parts of the code can and should be optimized and there has been literally no effort spent on styling.
+During the process, lots of shortcuts were taken (for example, ZenCrepes doesn’t have tests), many parts of the code can and should be optimized and there has been literally no effort spent on styling.

 So what could be next?
 ZenCrepes is Open-Source and it would be great to receive external contributions, to progressively move from a one-person app, to a platform built by a community.